Cipher Department of the High Command of the Luftwaffe: Referat E

-For the initial development of Referat E, i.e., supposed cryptography section, started from October 1935 until early 1939, when interpreters and translators that were newly employed by the German Ministry of Aviation were sent to fixed intercept stations of the German Army in Königsberg to monitor the Soviet Union and Baltic states, Treuenbrietzen to monitor the Soviet Union, Breslau station to intercept Czechoslovakian and Polish traffic, Munich for Italian traffic, Stuttgart for French traffic and Münster for monitoring traffic in Great Britain.
+For the initial development of Referat E, i.e., supposed cryptography section, started from October 1935 until early 1939, when interpreters and translators that were newly employed by the German Ministry of Aviation were sent to fixed intercept stations of the German Army in Königsberg to monitor the Soviet Union and Baltic states, Treuenbrietzen to monitor the Soviet Union, Breslau station to intercept Czechoslovak and Polish traffic, Munich for Italian traffic, Stuttgart for French traffic and Münster for monitoring traffic in Great Britain.
 After a period of training, they were assigned to Luftwaffe SI stations.

 Instruction in cryptanalysis was not provided for, nor did it take place.
 It was known that several civil service employees had contact with personnel within the field of cryptography and through this became familiar with its general outline.
 After the formation of the Luftwaffe, Chi-Stelle was created in 1939, Referat E was formed and became responsible for all cryptanalysis within the unit.
 In October 1938, a 4-week training course was established in Berlin for the study of cryptanalytic methods in the west.
 In spring 1939, a similar training course was instituted for the east, and evaluations from the fixed intercept station were ordered to attend.

 When World War II started, the Chi-Stelle had 15–18 decipherers, 10 of whom were familiar with the cryptology techniques used by the Allies, but none could be rated as an excellent cryptanalyst.
 These men were all eventually removed from the unit.
 Instead, to assist in the work, that was now plentiful in nature, the Chief Signal Officer assigned 50 newly inducted enlisted men to Referat E, none of whom had, had any previous training in cryptanalysis.
 The personnel learned their trade in practical experience rather than in theory.